samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/background-images/doc/lesson.md

 ```

-Next, you'll need to create the folder that will house your new footer component `CustomFooter` that will be used to override the default vital footer.
+Next, you'll need to create the folder that will house your new footer component `ExampleFooter` that will be used to override the default vital footer.

-You can structure this component's folder in a similar fashion to that of the vital component found [here](packages/vital-layout/src/components/Footer), but because you'll also be modifying the 'Rewards' section of the footer, you'll want to include a folder and token collection for that component as well.
+You can structure this component's folder in a similar fashion to that of the vital component found [here](packages/vital-layout/src/components/Footer), but

 - TODO: Add more details on import chain and/or refer to new shadow documentation to avoid verbosity here?

 ### Adding our custom brand logo

 In our 'Rewards' token -- named `customRewards.ts` in this example -- you'll pull the styling of the default `vitalRewards` token's `Theme` domain into your new token via the spread operator.
-This will allow you to modify, or even replace any slot in this component using the HOCs that Bodiless make available to you.
+This will allow you to modify, or even replace any slot in this component using the HOCs that Bodiless makes available to you.

 In this case we'll use the `withChild` HOC to add our svg logo as a child element of the 'Brand' slot.

 ### Creating a new CSS rule in Tailwind for our wave SVG image mask

-Using the `addComponents` function provided by Tailwind, we can create a new class containing our image mask path, size, and position, and apply it to the our new footer in the next section.
+Using the `addComponents` function provided by Tailwind, we can create a new class containing our image mask path, size, and position, and apply it to our new footer in the next section.

 ```js
 plugin(({ addComponents }) => {